Urban stays are long overdue for reinvention

 For those who live the city

-There’s a growing nomadic tribe that seeks out local foods, crafted coffee and cocktails, cultural moments, and pulse-raising sports.
+They’re part of a growing group of modern travelers who seek out local food, crafted coffee and cocktails, cultural moments, and pulse-raising sports.
 And when the day ends, they need a place to rest and recharge without giving up the means to keep exploring tomorrow.

 We’re here to rip up the old hotel rulebook